rogervinas/tests-everywhere/README.md

 * Go to [kotlin](kotlin) folder
 * Execute `./docker-run.sh`
 * Once inside the container:
-  * Only first time, install dependencies with `npm install`
+  * First time only, install dependencies with `npm install`
   * Test with `npm test`
   * Run with `npm start`